carmelosammarco/MerOC/README.md

 [![Build Status](https://travis-ci.com/carmelosammarco/MerOC.png)](https://travis-ci.com/carmelosammarco/MerOC) [![Build status](https://ci.appveyor.com/api/projects/status/qqy9y9iu1a473qk4?svg=true)](https://ci.appveyor.com/project/carmelosammarco/meroc) [![PyPi](https://img.shields.io/badge/PyPi-Project-yellow.svg)](https://pypi.org/project/MerOC/) [![Gitter](https://badges.gitter.im/MerOC/community.svg)](https://gitter.im/MerOC/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+This software developed in my mind while working as consultant engeneer in the **CMEMS's Service Desk (Copernicus Marine Environment Monitoring Service)**.
+I was and I am inspired by the Mercator-Ocean's community ( users, co-workers, web-forum and many more) which gaves me ideas and the motivational power to make this tool a reality.
+This is the first tool created of its kind inside the CMEMS environment and I hope that with time it will became an ufficial CMEMS resource.
+This project gave me also ideas to develop other tools as [tool4nc](https://github.com/carmelosammarco/tool4nc) and [MerOCenv](https://github.com/carmelosammarco/MerOCenv) and you can find more informations about them in their respective web-pages.

+## Introduction:

 Python software containing functions for simplifying the netCDF files download and manipulations.
 The registration to the [CMEMS web portal](http://marine.copernicus.eu) (by Copernicus) is required to be able to use the download services (TAB1:netCDF-Download).
 The other tools (TAB2:netCDF-Manipulations) can be used without any registration.

 ![Imgur](https://i.imgur.com/oDEhCIX.png?raw=true)